microsoft/finops-toolkit/docs/_docs/framework/capabilities/optimize/licensing.md

 Microsoft offers several tools to help you identify when you should consider purchasing reservations or savings plans.
 You can choose whether you want to start by analyzing usage or by reviewing the system-generated recommendations based on your historical usage and cost.
 We recommend starting with the recommendations to focus your initial efforts:

-- **Understand Azure Licensing Models:** Gain an understanding of Azure's licensing models, including pay-as-you-go, reservations, hybrid benefits, and enterprise agreements.
+- **Understand Azure licensing models:** Gain an understanding of Azure's licensing models, including pay-as-you-go, reservations, hybrid benefits, and enterprise agreements.
 Determine which licensing options align best with the organization's needs and budget.
 Review the rules for [Azure Hybrid Benefit for Windows Server](https://learn.microsoft.com/windows-server/get-started/azure-hybrid-benefit?tabs=azure) and [Azure Hybrid Benefit for SQL database.](https://learn.microsoft.com/azure/azure-sql/azure-hybrid-benefit?view=azuresql&tabs=azure-portal)
 - **Review Advisor's cost optimization workbook** to [identify existing licensing benefits](https://learn.microsoft.com/azure/advisor/advisor-cost-optimization-workbook#azure-hybrid-benefit) and ensure they are applied to the resources that will have the biggest return in savings.

 <br>